We Need To Talk About Deacon From 'Nashville' & His 'Outer Banks' Twist

 Advertisement

-Yes, the man who so charmingly embodied the loyal, sensitive guitar player and bandleader Deacon Claybourne is back on TV (thank goodness), having starred on Nashville throughout its entire six-season run and move from ABC to CMT.
+Yes, the man who so charmingly embodied the loyal, sensitive guitar player and bandleader Deacon Claybourne is back on TV (thank goodness), having starred on Nashville throughout its entire six-season run.
 This time, however, he's changed his tune (sorry not sorry).

 On Outer Banks, Esten plays Ward Cameron, a wealthy North Carolina real estate magnate with three kids and a younger second wife.
 And while he at first seems like a tough but fair father to his teenage children (19-year-old Rafe, 16-year-old Sarah, and 13-year-old Wheezie) and an understanding boss to his blue-collar employees, it doesn't take too long for his dark side to be revealed.